New Lambton Hotels

 A photograph of the new “Herbert’s Theatre De Luxe” can be dated by close inspection of the poster on the right-hand side.
 It advertises Gladys Walton in the silent film “The Girl Who Ran Wild” that screened in September 1923.
 Herbert sold the theatre in 1933 and in 1941 the new owners announced plans for its demolition and erection of a new building.
 At a cost of £40,000 and a seating capacity of 1600, the new “Century Theatre” opened in April 1942 and had its final screening in September 1973.
 The building lay derelict for a while and was then variously used as a truck repair workshop, gaming arcade, and finally as a church.
 Badly damaged in the 1989 earthquake the Century Theatre was demolished soon afterwards.

 Herbert’s Theatre De Luxe, Broadmeadow, September 1923.
-Newcastle University, Living Histories.
+University of Newcastle, Living Histories.

 Nineways, Broadmeadow in 2023.